Alejandro Alonso (musician): Heme Aquí – Here am I (1999)

 Contains two songs by singer-songwriter Dave Messenger.
 It was produced by Alonso and includes the participation of Pamela Alonso, Sebastián Almarza, Marianela Abate, Jenny Brito, and Viviana Martinez.

 De Regreso a Casa – Coming Home (2001)

 All of the songs on this album are his own compositions with the exception of the last song which is an old hymn (Solid Rock).
-Alonso and his wife Pamela produced this project together.
+Alonso and Pamela Alonso produced this project together.

 Joyful Noise (2002)

 Alonso's first instrumental album.
 It combines a blend of Latin and South American rhythms with a touch of contemporary jazz.

 Scars of Love (2007)

 Alonso's last production.
 It was released in both English and Spanish versions.
 This album includes the musical talents of Pamela Alonso, Jonathan Amabilis and Josué Puga.

-Other Projects
+Other projects

 Alonso was also featured as part of the vocalists performing in the Spanish version of Maranatha's Praise Series Quiero Alabarte.
-The same vocal ensemble recorded a Spanish album (Te Alabaré) as Voces de Calvary Chapel.
+The same ensemble recorded a Spanish album (Te Alabaré) as Voces de Calvary Chapel.